— Hello, this is Ivan.

-I’m a member of the Tourism Association of Lamon (ATL), Dolomiti Hub, Italian Alpine Club (CAI), Nuoren Voiman Liitto literary association in Helsinki, Finland, and some groups like the largest community of outdoor travelers in Russia Dharma Bums, or the Travel Startups for professionals in tourism industry.
+I’m a member of the Tourism Association of Lamon (ATL), Dolomiti Hub, Italian Alpine Club (CAI), Nuoren Voiman Liitto literary association in Helsinki, Finland, Research Gate and some groups like the largest community of outdoor travelers in Russia Dharma Bums, or the Travel Startups for professionals in tourism industry.

-I spent a couple of years actively couchsurfing in Finland, France, Italy, Greece and Russia (27 positive reviews).
+I spent a couple of years actively couchsurfing in Finland, France, Italy, Spain, Greece and Russia (27 positive reviews).

-Programs, volunteering and residencies
+Programs, services and residencies

-Except Legambiente, I took part in a well-known international youth and cultural exchange program Work & Travel USA back in the summer of 2004.
+In addition to EVS in Legambiente, I took part in a well-known international youth and cultural exchange program Work & Travel USA back in the summer of 2004.
 That was my first independent trip abroad across the whole world.

-In order to publish my first two books, I held two crowdfunding companies on Boomstarter and Planeta.ru (Russian Kickstarter and IndieGoGo).
+In order to publish my first two books, I held two crowdfunding campaigns on Boomstarter and Planeta.ru (Russian Kickstarter and IndieGoGo).
 Together with the third travel project, all campaigns collected 1000 dollars from 110 sponsors.